CounterpartyXCP/counterparty-core/docs/API.rst

   the private key string to it, and ``counterpartyd`` will sign it for you).
 In either case, once you have the signed, hex-encoded transaction string, you can then call the ``broadcast_tx`` API method, which will then broadcast the transaction on the
   Bitcoin network for you.

+**Note that you can also use a :ref:`do_ call instead <do_table>`, which will take care of creating the transaction, signing it, and broadcasting it, all in one step.**

 .. _read_api: